seiyanuta/llvm-project/llvm/docs/CommandGuide/llvm-objdump.rst

   When disassembling, do not print the raw bytes of each instruction.

+.. option:: --insn-width

+  When disassembling, print given bytes per line of each instruction.

 .. option:: --print-imm-hex

   Use hex format when printing immediate values in disassembly output.